NO CONTACT RULE: Moving on from the ex after a breakup

 Look at it this way--- no contact is similar to any other addict who desires to break from their addiction of choice.

-The no contact rule is a crucial aspect of recovering and regaining your dignity and self-respect-- including putting a stop to obsessive thinking of an ex.
+The No Contact Rule is a crucial aspect of recovering and regaining your dignity and self-respect-- including putting a stop to obsessive thinking of an ex.

 It's essential to keep this in mind: If you are addicted to your ex, you will likely feel more distressed when first applying the No Contact Rule.
 You may experience agonizing feelings that seem to go beyond normal grief— and this is because of love withdrawal from the love addiction.

-only seemingly viable option to stop the pain is by creating ANY form of contact or communication with your ex-partner, no matter how bad the relationship was.
+the only seemingly viable option to stop the pain is by creating ANY form of contact or communication with your ex-partner, no matter how bad the relationship was.
 It is the power of a love-addicted attachment.

-Healing Yourself from an ex Avoidant or Narcissist starts with the No Contact Rule.
+Healing Yourself from an Ex Avoidant or Narcissist starts with the No Contact Rule.

 When we feel hopelessly obsessed with an ex-partner, cutting complete contact with the ex is a critical prerequisite to healing.

-CONTINUING CONTACT WITH YOUR EX IMMOBILIZES YOU FROM MOVING FORWARD- IT PUTS YOU AT A STANDSTILL.
-IT SABOTAGES THE OPPORTUNITY FOR YOU TO HEAL.
+IT IMMOBILIZES YOU FROM MOVING FORWARD- IT PUTS YOU AT A STANDSTILL.
+IT SABATOGES THE OPPORTUNITY FOR YOU TO RECOVER FROM YOUR LOVE ADDICTION and Obsessive Attachment.

 NO CONTACT AFTER A BREAKUP MEANS NO CONTACT, ANY CONTACT, PERIOD.